vpowar/Catena4551/README.md

 I have tested the DFU mode with the help of MCCI and below is the procedure I followed; note that based on your working environment you would have to follow different procedures.
 #### WINDOWS:
 Note: You would have to install Zadig from here: https://zadig.akeo.ie/.
 This software is used to set the driver address.
 Download and install the software.
 Launch the .exe icon.
     - Next, Short BOOT0 and VDD+ with a jumper wire on the 4551 board and press reset.
-This enables the bootloading mode to transfer code to the board.\
+This enables the bootloading mode to transfer code to the board.See the images below for deatiled understanding. \

     - On the Zadig terminal :\
     - Select Options -> List All Devices\
     - Select STM32 BOOTLOADER from the device dropdown\